Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Simulation Study

-The resulting sample agrees with the observed data and satisfies the necessary restrictions.
-The true parameter and associated estimates are displayed in Table~\ref{tab:sin_kernel}.
-The parameters of the background rate are accurately estimated, as well as those of the offspring kernel, and the bias correction procedure is again successful.

-We now repeat the experiment, but now specify the Hawkes process with an $\mathrm{Exp}(\beta)$ excitation kernel.
-As discussed in Section~\ref{sec:sumstat}, the imputation estimate now functions as a stand-alone summary statistic.
+We now repeat the experiment, but specify the Hawkes process with an $\mathrm{Exp}(\beta)$ excitation kernel.
+As discussed in Section~\ref{sec:sumstat}, in this case, the imputation estimate only is the summary statistic.
 Table~\ref{tab:sin_kernel_exp} displays the results of this simulation experiment.
-The parameter $\beta$ is well estimated in this case, illustrating that the $\mathrm{NBAR}$ estimates are not required.
+The parameter $\beta$ is well estimated in this case, illustrating that the $\mathrm{NBAR}$ estimates are not required, though some more significant bias emerges for the extreme aggregation level of $\Delta = 5.0$, which corresponds to an average of $62.5$ events per censoring interval.